HenSch90/SiD/Modul-C1_Kind.md

 in:

-q: Was würden Sie künftigen Studienanfänger\*innen empfehlen
+q: Was würden Sie angehenden Studierenden empfehlen?

 is: